mariamsaed19/SCA-code-modified/README.md

 "other" directory contains code to plot the Umap representation of linear, convolution and sparse coding layers.

-"model" directory contains different saved models that are trained with our codes

 ***For lambda value experiment, vary the lambda value in the corresponding code file.

 To run a code file first one has to install conda environment, pytorch, and other required packages.
-Once all installation is complete, one can run the following commands top activate the conda env and finally run the shell script (i.e., test.sh) provided to execute a python code file.
+Once all installation is complete, one can run the following commands to activate the conda env and finally run the shell script (i.e., test.sh) provided to execute a Python code file.

 ```
 ####module load miniconda3